 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to around $64K annually.
-For those with one to four years of experience, median paychecks reach $52K per year.
-Broken down by tenure, the largest share of Prudential employees (35 percent) have 10-19 years of experience and earn approximately $85K annually on average.
+Between the one and five year mark, median pay is $53K per year.
+Those who have five to nine years of work experience see average salaries of $62K annually.
+Broken down by tenure, the largest share of Prudential employees (34 percent) have 10-19 years of experience and earn $90K per year on average.

 Certifications and Degrees